anassaleh98/Group-Activity-Recognition/README.md

 - **B3: Fine-tuned Person Classification**:
 The ResNet-50 CNN model is deployed on each person.
 Feature extraction for each crop 2048 features are pooled over all people and then fed to a softmax classifier to recognize group activities in a single frame.

+- **B4: Temporal Model with Image Features**:
+A video classifier using ResNet-50 as a feature extractor, followed by an LSTM layer to capture temporal dependencies across 9-frame sequences.